 Lights Out is a behavior-change campaign aimed at saving migratory birds by encouraging businesses and residents to turn off non-essential lights during spring and fall migration.
 Bird collision surveys are an important component of scientific research.
-TCA leads surveys in downtown Dallas during spring (April & May) and fall (Sept & Oct) migration.
-Interns will help lead the survey three days each week.
-Interns residing outside the DFW area may participate if surveying is available in their area.
+TCA leads surveys in downtown Dallas and Fort Worth as well as on-campus at Texas A&M University, College Station, during spring (March-May) and fall (September-November) migration seasons.
+Interns will help lead the survey two days each week in addition to another small project.

 Create a fundraiser.

 Fundraising is essential to non-profit success.
 Simple fundraising campaigns are great ways to develop these skills which are valuable assets for a budding career in conservation.
 Interns will create a social media fundraiser, create an adopt-an-animal campaign, or experiment with a custom campaign of their own to engage new communities in the work of wildlife conservation.